deephacks/awesome-jvm/readme.md

 * [Kotlin](http://kotlinlang.org/) - Statically typed programming language for the JVM, Android and the browser.
 * [LuaJ](http://www.luaj.org/luaj/3.0/README.html) - Java-centric implementation of lua vm built to leverage standard Java features.
 * [Nashorn](http://openjdk.java.net/projects/nashorn/) - Lightweight high-performance JavaScript runtime in Java with a native JVM.
-* [Nodyn](http://nodyn.io/) - Node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime.
 * [OCaml-Java](http://www.ocamljava.org/) - Supports OCaml language v4.
 Generates plain Java bytecode and have seamless integration with Java.
 * [Rembulan](https://github.com/mjanicek/rembulan) - Rembulan is an implementation of Lua 5.3 for the JVM, written in pure Java with minimal dependencies.
 * [Renjin](http://www.renjin.org/) - JVM-based interpreter for the R language for the statistical analysis